 There is no doctor’s appointment this week, but that does not mean mom should not keep a close eye on how she feels for next week’s visit.
 For the remaining weeks of pregnancy, jotting down symptoms, questions and contraction times and strength is a good idea.
 When the doctor’s visit begins and the doppler is used to find the fetal heart rate, sometimes parents can forget the most important questions.

 Women typically start writing a birth plan around the 29th week.
 Dads can take part in this process, as they will be an intricate part of birth.
 The nursery, household safety and running errands for the expecting will also be part of everyday life.

 Furniture is another Dad task.
 Building the crib, stroller, changing table, and other room accessories are areas where Dad can shine.
 Mom may feel as though she wants to be a part of the process, so Dad needs to take assembly slow and allow mom to help whenever she can.

 Other household tasks that Dad can complete in preparation for the baby’s arrival include securing television sets to the wall with safety straps, placing mounts on appliances to prevent tipping, and placing socket protectors in all electrical sockets.
 These may seem like small things, but they are ensuring the safety of the baby who will be crawling and walking before you know it.

 Tips For This Week

-A birth plan is a written checklist of sorts that women can use to plan out how they want active labor to proceed.
+Do you have a birth plan?
+A birth plan is a written checklist of sorts to plan out how you want active labor to proceed.
 When making a birth plan, it is important to be flexible as not all wants are the same as needs.
-Women tend to think optimistically about labor and delivery, but there are complications, problems, and situations that may arise that require the birthing plan to be changed a bit.
+You will naturally tend to think optimistically about labor and delivery, but you should prepare ahead of time just in case complications or situations arise that require the birthing plan to be changed a bit.